Borgo Parrini: the Sicilian village inspired by Gaudí’s art and Catalan modernism

 Borgo Parrini

 Borgo Parrini is one of the most charming and photographed places in western Sicily.
-Located in the territory of Partinico, just a few kilometers from Palermo, this small village is famous for its colorful houses, ceramic decorations, and artistic shapes inspired by the style of Antoni Gaudí.
+Located in the area of Partinico, just a few kilometres from Palermo, this small village is famous for its colourful houses, ceramic decorations and artistic shapes inspired by the style of Antoni Gaudí.

-Once a rural village linked to the Jesuit Fathers, Borgo Parrini has been recently redeveloped thanks to an artistic restoration project that transformed it into a true open-air art gallery.
-Today it is a must-see destination for tourists, photographers, and lovers of art and culture—a small, artistic, colorful village off the classic tourist routes, perfect to visit with a rental car or transfer service by TDS.
+Once an agricultural village linked to the Jesuit Fathers, Borgo Parrini has been recently redeveloped thanks to an artistic restoration project that has transformed it into a true open-air art gallery.
+Today it is a must-see destination for tourists, photographers and lovers of art and culture: a small artistic, colourful village away from the classic tourist routes, perfect to visit by rental car or with a TDS transfer service.

 Where it is located

-Borgo Parrini is a hamlet of Partinico (PA), about:
+Borgo Parrini is a hamlet of Partinico (PA), approximately:

 - 35 km from Palermo